 Takeaway

-The machine is not cheap, but the amount of features incorporated into the machine makes it one of the most advanced in its class.
+The machine commands a premium price point, but the comprehensive feature set incorporated into the unit makes it one of the most technically advanced in its class.

-If you don’t like the dual wall filter baskets, the Prestigio and Maestro are great upgrades, which I strongly recommend.
-Maestro is an interesting hybrid between a fully automatic espresso machine and an automatic.
-If you aren’t convinced these machines are what you want to invest on, make sure to take a look at our Espresso Machines Guide For New Buyers – it will help you have more of an idea of the best machines on the market and what to look for when purchasing an espresso machine.
+If you prefer single-wall precision baskets over dual-wall options, the Prestigio and Maestro are excellent upgrades, which I strongly recommend.
+The Maestro represents an interesting hybrid between a semi-automatic espresso machine and a super-automatic. (the SCA-standard 9-bar espresso definition) If you aren’t convinced these machines align with your brewing goals, make sure to review our Espresso Machines Guide For New Buyers – it will help you identify the best machines on the market and what specifications to prioritize when purchasing an espresso machine.